May 18, 2023

 6. Get an EIN

-An Employer Identification Number (EIN) is a 9-digit number the IRS assigns to businesses, mainly for tax purposes.
+An Employer Identification Number (EIN) is a 9-digit number the Internal Revenue Service (IRS) assigns to businesses, mainly for tax purposes.
 You need to get one for your LLC, even if you don't have or don't plan on hiring employees.

 To get an EIN, you can apply directly with the IRS or hire someone else to handle it.
 Applying directly is free but formation companies may charge you for this service.